-We understand that this has been a unique and challenging fall for many students and families because there has not been an opportunity to visit with one another.
+We understand that this has been a unique and challenging year for many students and families because there has not been an opportunity to visit with one another.
 The Gould Community has done an exceptional job of protecting the pack so far, and we want to continue maintaining our COVID-19 protocols, because they are working!

 - Requests must be submitted between Monday and Wednesday of each week to be considered for that coming weekend.
 At this time we are unable to book visits in advance.

 - Gould reserves the right to cancel visits at any time due to unforeseen circumstances.

 - If your family has an emergency or extenuating circumstances, and a more urgent visit is required, please contact your child’s advisor or the administrator on duty (AOD).

 - All visits will be 30 minutes, they must take place outside and everyone must remain masked during the visit.

 - No visitors will have access to any Gould buildings during their visit.

 - All visitors will be required to sign a COVID-19 symptom questionnaire prior to the visit.

 The Gould Community is reminded of the COVID rules on a regular basis.
 Each day, all students and employees must complete a COVID symptoms self-assessment and must abide by the Gould Pledge.
 Everyone must practice social distancing, wear a mask, and wash their hands often.
 Currently, we all wear a mask in all indoor spaces, except dorm rooms, when we are eating a meal, or alone in a private office.
 Students who willfully disregard or intentionally break Gould’s COVID rules will be asked to finish the term remotely.
 This includes behavior posted online as well as day student behavior off-campus.

 Each student came to campus with a negative test, and we completed another full round of negative campus testing one week later.